-No. 3 House Democrat Clyburn of South Carolina to back Biden for president: Politico
+No. 3 House Democrat Clyburn of South Carolina to back Biden for president - Politico

 “I think that Bernie Sanders brings a lot to the table for people to consider,” Clyburn said.
 “Anybody who refers to themselves as a democratic socialist, that word has always had really dire consequences throughout South Carolina.”

-Reporting by Trevor Hunnicutt and Ginger Gibson; Editing by Christian Schmollinger and Peter Cooney
+Reporting by Trevor Hunnicutt and Ginger Gibson; Additional reporting by Katanga Johnson; Editing by Christian Schmollinger and Peter Cooney